andrew/ultimate-awesome/README.md

 - [awesome-anki](https://github.com/tianshanghong/awesome-anki) - A curated list of awesome Anki add-ons, decks and resources.
 - [Awesome-FL](https://github.com/youngfish42/Awesome-FL) - Comprehensive and timely academic information on federated learning (papers, frameworks, datasets, tutorials, workshops).
 - [awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI.
-- [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
+- [knowledge-graphs](https://github.com/shaoxiongji/knowledge-graphs) - A collection of research on knowledge graphs.
 - [awesome-transfer-learning](https://github.com/artix41/awesome-transfer-learning) - Best transfer learning and domain adaptation resources (papers, tutorials, datasets, etc.).
 - [awesome-cryptoeconomics](https://github.com/jpantunes/awesome-cryptoeconomics) - An awesome curated list of Cryptoeconomic research and learning materials.
+- [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
 - [awesome-startup](https://github.com/KrishMunot/awesome-startup) - :sunglasses: All the required resources to build your own startup.
-- [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
+- [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
+I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-diarization](https://github.com/wq2012/awesome-diarization) - A curated list of awesome Speaker Diarization papers, libraries, datasets, and other resources.
 - [Awesome-LLM-3D](https://github.com/ActiveVisionLab/Awesome-LLM-3D) - Awesome-LLM-3D: a curated list of Multi-modal Large Language Model in 3D world  Resources.
 - [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - Digital Human Resource: 2D/3D/4D Human Modeling, Avatar Generation & Animation, Clothed People Digitalization, Virtual Try-On, and Others.